confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

 Use Maven to build the package and create a JAR.
 Copy the JAR to the KSQL extensions directory.

-In the root folder, run Maven to build the package:
+In the root folder for your UDF, run Maven to build the package:

 .. code:: bash